Best coffee cafes in Singapore

 Nylon Coffee Roasters is no stranger to Singapore’s coffee scene.
 Established in 2012, the hole-in-the-wall cafe prides itself on sourcing the best coffee beans.
 They have garnered a strong following, with long queues at any time of the day.
 Many ardent fans even look to this humble cafe as a spot to get some of the best coffee beans you can find in Singapore.

-Nylon enthusiasts swear by the cafe’s White (from $4.50) with Oat Milk ($1).
+Nylon enthusiasts swear by the cafe’s White ($5) with Oat Milk ($1).
 Meanwhile, purists can opt for their filter coffees, with a range of blends to choose from.
-These include the Ethiopia Haru ($6.50), which has lime, peach, and jasmine undertones.
+These include the Ethiopia Danche ($8), which has blueberry, peach, and lavender undertones.
 Do note that the coffees here are seasonal.

 Address: 4 Everton Park, #01-04, Singapore 080004